How Long Will Freezer Last Without Power?

 How Long Will Your Freezer Last Without Power?

-It's crucial to avoid opening the freezer door during a power outage, as each opening can reduce the internal temperature, shortening the time frame in which food remains safely frozen.
-For more detailed information on keeping your food safe during a power outage and understanding how freezer types, such as french door refrigerators or small wine fridges, can affect this duration, refer to our article on how long is food good in freezer without power?
+Eat semi-frozen or partially thawed items first to avoid waste.
+For how freezer types such as french door refrigerators or small wine fridges affect this duration, refer to our article on how long is food good in freezer without power?

 Signs of Spoilage